The Impact of Semantic Pairs on Self-Supervised Representation Learning: Experiments

 \subsection{Object Detection}

-This evaluation assesses the generalization capability of representations learned by semantic pairs, specifically in contexts outside of classification tasks.
-We fine-tuned the model using PASCAL VOC for object detection.
-We use similar settings as in MoCo-V2 \citep{chen2020improved}, where we finetune on the VOC07+12 trainval dataset using Faster R-CNN with an R50-C4 backbone and evaluate on VOC07 test dataset.
-We fine-tuned for 24k iterations ($\approx$ 23 epochs).
-Table 3 shows a performance comparison between SimCLR pretrained on semantic pairs (SP) and SimCLR pretrained on augmented pairs (AP), evaluated on the PASCAL VOC detection task using $AP_{50}$, $AP$, and $AP_{75}$ metrics.
-The results demonstrate that SimCLR (SP) consistently outperforms SimCLR (AP) across all evaluation metrics, suggesting that pretraining on semantically-derived positive pairs enhances both object localization and classification capabilities.
+This evaluation assesses the generalization capability of representations learned by semantic pairs, with a particular focus on their effectiveness beyond standard classification tasks.
+The model was fine-tuned for object detection using the PASCAL VOC dataset.
+Following the experimental protocol of MoCo-v2\citep{chen2020improved}, fine-tuning was conducted on the combined VOC07+12 trainval set employing a Faster R-CNN architecture with a R50-C4 backbone.
+Evaluation was performed on the VOC07 test set.
+The fine-tuning process comprised 24K iterations, corresponding to approximately 23 epochs.
+Table 2 presents a comparative analysis of performance between SimCLR pretrained on semantic pairs and SimCLR pretrained on augmented pairs.
+The evaluation metrics considered include $AP_{50}$, $AP$, and $AP_{75}$ .
+The results indicate that SimCLR (SP) pretrained on semantic pairs consistently outperforms the model pretrained on augmented pairs across all metrics, thereby suggesting that pretraining on semantic pairs substantially improves both object localization and classification performance.

-Notably, SimCLR (SP) achieves its most substantial improvement in $AP_{75}$ (55.22\% vs. 53.72\%), indicating superior precision in object localization based on the Intersection-over-Union (IoU) metric.
-Additionally, the +1.2\% advantage in $AP_{50}$ suggests that semantic pairs better preserve discriminative features for detection tasks involving moderate overlap.
-The overall detection quality is further reinforced by the +1.4\% margin in $AP$, highlighting the robustness of SP-based pretraining.

-These findings support the hypothesis that pretraining with semantic pairs--where positive pairs are constructed from semantically related images rather than augmented views of the same instance--yields more transferable representations for object detection.
-The consistent improvements across all metrics suggest that semantic relationships provide a stronger supervisory signal than traditional transformation-based methods in SSL.
-This enables models to learn generalizable object representations, improving robustness for downstream detection tasks by recognising objects across diverse contexts.
+SimCLR (SP) achieves the highest gain in $AP_{75}$, with 55.22 \% versus 53.72 \%.
+This metric, which requires a (75\%) overlap between predicted and true bounding boxes, highlights the model’s ability to perform precise localisation.
+The model also improves by 1.2 \% in $AP_{50}$, and 1.4 \% in overall $AP$.
+These results indicate that pretraining on semantic pairs exposes the model to objects across diverse contexts, enabling it to focus more effectively on object features rather than background cues.
+This exposure fosters greater invariance to background variations, thereby improving both recognition robustness and localization precision \citep{Zhao_2022_CVPR}.
+Consequently, semantic pair pretraining enhances representation quality and strengthens the model’s ability to generalise to downstream object detection tasks more effectively than transformation-based augmentation alone.

-\subsection{Ablation Studies}
+\section{Ablation Studies}